Assad says foreign aid to rebels must stop under peace plan

 "In return for the formal commitment to the success of Annan's mission it is necessary to obtain commitments from the other parties to halt the terrorist acts by the armed groups and to withdraw the weapons of these groups and call on them to stop their terrorist acts ..."
 Assad's letter said.

-In an apparent reference to Turkey, a former ally that now hosts the rebel Free Syrian Army, he singled out "neighbouring countries that harbour these groups and facilitate their terrorist operations".
+In an apparent reference to Turkey, a former ally that now hosts the rebel Free Syrian Army, he singled out "neighboring countries that harbor these groups and facilitate their terrorist operations".

 Assad said a national dialogue would start soon, including "all groups which work for the security and stability" of Syria.